breakermind/lv8-how-to/README.md

 1. <a href="https://github.com/breakermind/how/tree/main/p1"> Exceptions Handler </a>
 2. <a href="https://github.com/breakermind/how/tree/main/p2"> Model, Factory, Seeder, Migration </a>
-3. <a href="https://github.com/breakermind/how/tree/main/p3"> Controller, Policy, Requests, Resources </a>
+3. <a href="https://github.com/breakermind/how/tree/main/p3"> Controller, Policy, Request Validation, Resource </a>